stashed/docs/docs/guides/latest/workloads/statefulset.md

 stash-recovered-2   1/1     Running   0          12m
 ```

-Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` Statefulset's pod using the following command,
+Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` StatefulSet's pod using the following command,

 ```console
 $ kubectl exec -n demo stash-recovered-0 -- ls -R /source/data